Yukishiro Enishi

+Watsuki created Enishi using the concept of revenge with a level of stylish changing the more he fights the protagonist.
+His appearance was based on Kamijō Atsushi's character as well as one the Western Gambit of X-Men Age of Apocalypse comics.
 Enishi, while not featuring in the anime television series, appears in both of the original video animation (OVA) series relating to the franchise.
-A popular character, he has been mostly well received by manga critics and readers, ranking highly in the popularity polls.
-His character is featured in various types of merchandising developed for the series, such as figurines and key-chains.
-Several anime and manga publications have commented on the character of Enishi.
+A popular character, he has been mostly well received by manga critics and readers, though critics found him as a less menacing villain than Shishio Makoto.
 In the live action films Rurouni Kenshin: The Final and Rurouni Kenshin: The Beginning the character is portrayed by American–Japanese actor Mackenyu as an adult and Towa Araki as a child.
+Mackenyu's portrayal and fighting style was also praised by the manga.